hacksu/HTML-CSS/README.md

 ![Chart of colored rectangles with their names overlaid.](colors.png)

 So yeah.
 CSS is used both to lay the page out and to change the visual style and appearance of things in it.
-Using the display property changes elements' layout modes, so for example, you can use `display: flex;` to create rows and change how elements are aligned and spaced out inside them; (you can also create columns in the same layout mode in case you want to space out and align elements within columns;) and there are a bunch of words involved that you sadly just have to memorize.
+Using the display property changes elements' layout modes, so for example, you can use `display: flex;` to create rows (or columns) and change how elements are aligned and spaced out inside them; and there are a bunch of words involved that you sadly just have to memorize.
 And that's probably enough CSS for one lifetime.

 JavaScript is completely different from either of the two previous languages.
 It is an honest-to-god real programming language in which you write statements that are executed in sequence according to logical expressions that you specify.
 There is no real limit to the kinds of programs you can write in JavaScript, but here, we're going to use it only for its original intended purpose - manipulating things on webpages.
 As a programming language, JavaScript uses variables - so we're going to start by storing an HTML element in a variable.